sundews/Sundew.Packaging/README.md

 Once installed, Sundew.Packaging.Publish will start producing local builds and output them to the default local source: **(%LocalAppData%\Sundew.Packaging.Publish\packages)**.

 ### **3.2 Local source from NuGet.config**
-NuGet.config provides a hierarical way of configuring NuGet from the local solution folder to the machinewide settings.<br>
+NuGet.config provides a hierarical way of configuring NuGet from the local solution folder to the machinewide settings.
-During build, the used local source will be added to the solution specific NuGet.config with the name: **Local-Sundew** (If the name does not already exist).<br>
+During build, the used local source will be added to the solution specific NuGet.config with the name: **Local-Sundew** (If the name does not already exist).
-This allows the default local source to be overwritten by adding a package source named **Local (Sundew)**.<br/>
+This allows the default local source to be overwritten by adding a package source named **Local (Sundew)**.
 Use the NuGet commandline to modify the settings: https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior

 ### **3.3 Local source from project**